yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

       * `zone`: Availability zone that corresponds to the selected subnet.
       * `subnet-name`: Name of the selected subnet.
       * `image-family`: An [image family](../../concepts/image.md#family), such as `centos-7`.
 This option lets you install the latest version of the operating system from the specified family.
       * `nat-ip-version=ipv4`: Public IP.
-To create a VM without a public IP, disable the parameter.
+To create a VM without a public IP, disable a parameter.
       * `ssh-key`: Path to the public SSH key.
 The user `yc-user` will be automatically created on the VM for this key.

       {% if product == "cloud-il" %}